Graph limits and hereditary properties: Graphons and random graphs

 \section{Graphons and random graphs}

 A graph limit $\gG$ can be represented by a \emph{graphon}, which is a symmetric measurable function $W:\sssq\to\oi$ for some probability space $(\sss,\mu)$.
-Note that the representation is far from unique, see \cite{BCL:unique} and \cite{SJ249}.
+(Often, but not always, taken as $(\oi,\gl)$, where $\gl$ is Lebesgue measure.)
+Note that the representation is far from unique, see \eg{} \cite{BCL:unique} and \cite{SJ249}.
 One defines, for a graph $F$ and a graphon $W$,

 and the graphon $W$ represents the graph limit $\gG$ that has $t(F,\gG)=t(F,W)$ for every graph $F$ (or, equivalently, $\tind(F,\gG)=\tind(F,W)$ for every $F$).